andrew/ultimate-awesome/README.md

 - [awesome_2coders](https://github.com/2CodersStudio/awesome_2coders) - Awesome resources and websites.
 - [awesome-crypto](https://github.com/9cat/awesome-crypto) - All the resource related to crypto , bitcoin,  blockchains, DeFi projects.
 - [awesome-database-arXiv-papers](https://github.com/aaronchenwei/awesome-database-arXiv-papers) - A curated list of awesome arXiv papers on database.
-- [awesome-entertainment](https://github.com/aceakira1017/awesome-entertainment) - List of awesome apps and website for entertainment.
 - [awesome-material](https://github.com/ahmed-hamdy101/awesome-material) - This Source of High Quality Educations Including Version of Reverse-engineering that would be publish soon.
 - [awesome-liquid-network](https://github.com/aljazceru/awesome-liquid-network) - A curated list of Liquid Network resources, libraries, tools and applications.
 - [awesome-deno](https://github.com/AM-77/awesome-deno) - 😎 Curated list of Deno's libraries, resources, articles and all sort of awesome things.